skillrepos/cursor/README.md

 This 3-hour hands-on workshop teaches you how to leverage Cursor's AI features to build applications faster and more efficiently.
 You'll learn essential AI-assisted development techniques through guided labs and practical exercises.

-**Prerequisites:** Git installed, Basic programming knowledge (JavaScript/Python helpful but not required)
+**Prerequisites:** Cursor, Node, curl & Git installed locally on your system.
+Basic programming knowledge (JavaScript/Python helpful but not required)

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to do the labs.